World War 1 Commemoration

 Words for when there are no words

 As individuals and communites across the country reflect on the First World War during its centenary, the Bible Society is marking this anniversary with an illustrated collection of psalms, poems and personal stories to aid reflection about the Great War.
-Adaptable to different circumstances, Hear My Cry also contains hymns and prayers and will be suitable for religious and civic ceremonies, as well as for individual, personal use.
+Adaptable to different circumstances, Hear My Cry also contains hymns and prayers and will be suitable for religious and civic ceremonies, as well as for personal use.

 The majority of the personal stories are drawn from original research among families whose ancestors fought or died in the War.
 Many of the soldiers' Bibles have survived, some with dramatic evidence of the part they played.

-Greater Love DVD and Resource Pack
+Greater Love Resource Pack

 Several short films and interviews with military personnel, focussing on the sacrifice that was made 100 years ago, and is still being made by military families today that may be downloaded free of charge.
 A series of sermon ideas, liturgies and prayers are also available to support the videos.

 Commonwealth War Graves Commission

 This website commemorates the 1,700,000 men and women of the commonwealth forces who died in the two world wars.